konprtk/PricingCard/README.md

 2. Open the `index.html` file in your web browser to view the pricing card.

 ## OR
-1. To check web page click below link:
+1. To check or view web page click below link:
   - [Pricing Card](https://konprtk.github.io/PricingCard/)

 ## Usage